 Medical Coordinator – Should handle all medical forms and ensure that they are properly filled out and available for ALL attendees, both youth and adult, of outings.
 This person is also responsible for maintaining the troop first aid kits and making sure they are stocked and ready if needed.

-Membership Coordinator – Works with new parents to get scouts and adults registered in the unit throughout the year, however more so during our annual recharter in November.
+Membership Coordinator (Available) – Works with new parents to get scouts and adults registered in the unit throughout the year, however more so during our annual recharter in November.
 This also involves helping promote the unit to prospective cross overs.

-New Member/Parent Coordinator – Provide a welcoming environment for new scout’s parents.
+New Parent Coordinator (Available) – Provide a welcoming environment for new scout’s parents.
 While the New Scout ASM takes all new scouts on a ‘tour’ and explains the process in our troop, the New Parent Coordinator does something similar for their parents.
 New parents should have the advancement, merit badge, and campout processes explained as well as introductions to the various Committee Members they will interact with.